anseki/readline-sync/README.md

 **Type:** string or others
 **Default:** `'Reinput same one to confirm it :'`

-A message that let the user input the same password again.
+A message that lets the user input the same password again.
 And it can include the [placeholders](#placeholders).
 If this is not string, it is converted to string (i.e. `toString` method is called).